calirails/meteor-microscope/readme.txt

 // ============ Local installation and run command ===============
 start web site by navigating to the root of meteor app (server side) and the type:
 $mrt
- -- or to start with --setings file which is aliased in ~/.bash_profile as: mrt+set='mrt --settings settings.json', type:
+- OR to start with --setings file which is aliased in ~/.bash_profile as: mrt+set='mrt --settings settings.json', type:
 $mrt+set

-// If Debuggign using node-inspector using alias for --settings to debug server -
+// If Debugging using node-inspector using alias for --settings to debug server -
 type:
 $NODE_OPTIONS='--debug' mrt+set
-    - or alternativel without meteorite installed, type:
+    - OR alternativel without meteorite installed, type:
 $NODE_OPTIONS='--debug' meteor run --settings settings.json

 // ============ Local installation and run command ===============